-KPN is the leading telecommunications and ICT provider in the Netherlands, offering fixed and mobile telephony, fixed and mobile broadband internet and TV to retail customers.
+KPN is the leading telecommunications and ICT provider in the Netherlands, offering fixed and mobile telephony, broadband internet and TV to retail customers.
 KPN is also a market leader in the Netherlands in ICT services, infrastructure and network related ICT solutions to business customers, including other telecommunications operators.
 In Germany and Belgium, KPN pursues a challenger strategy and offers mobile telephony products and services to retail customers through E-Plus and KPN Group Belgium, respectively.
 KPN also provides wholesale network services to third parties and operates an IP-based infrastructure for international wholesale customers through iBasis.

 In the Netherlands, KPN operates fixed and mobile networks, and as the incumbent telecommunications provider is the only operator of fixed copper infrastructure with nationwide coverage in the Netherlands.
 KPN is also deploying in the Netherlands an FttH network through its joint venture, Reggefiber, and an FttO network, which it owns and operates directly, to further strengthen its fixed network strategy and support its retail and business offerings.
 In addition, KPN recently acquired 15 blocks of frequency licenses in the 800MHz, 900MHz, 1800MHz, 2.1GHz and 2.6GHz bands for a total of 120MHz of frequency licenses for 17 years in the spectrum auction in the Netherlands.
-This spectrum package enables KPN to continue its existing 2G and 3G services, and introduce new services, such as 4G, which is intended to support its market leading position in the Dutch market.
+This spectrum package enables KPN to continue its existing 2G and 3G services, and introduce new services, such as 4G LTE, which is intended to support its market leading position in the Dutch market.

-As of 31 March 2013, KPN served 37.1 million mobile customers and had 3.8 million fixed line voice connections, 2.9 million broadband internet connections and 1.8 million TV connections.
-With 24,647 full time employees working for the Group as of 31 March 2013, KPN reported full-year revenues and other income of EUR 12,708 million and EBITDA of EUR 4,528 million for the year ended 31 December 2012, and revenues and other income of EUR 2,911 million and EBITDA of EUR 994 million for the three months ended 31 March 2013.
+As of 31 December 2012, KPN served 36.7 million mobile customers and had 3.9 million fixed line voice connections, 2.9 million broadband internet connections and 1.8 million TV connections.
+With 26,156 FTEs working for the Group as of 31 December 2012, KPN reported full-year revenues and other income of EUR 12,708 million and EBITDA of EUR 4,528 million for the year ended 31 December 2012.